Arkabutla Lake: History

 According to the U.S. Army Corps of Engineers website, after a series of disastrous floods during the mid-19th century and early 20th century, high priority was given to flood control projects.
 The worst flood in modern history of the Lower Mississippi Valley occurred in the Great Mississippi Flood of 1927; the resulting damage and destruction was a catalyst for a comprehensive program to be developed for flood control along the Mississippi River and its tributaries.
 The U.S. Army Corps of Engineers became the planners, designers and builders of the flood control projects.
 These projects were made possible by Congress passing the Flood Control Act of 1937.

 Engineers determined the headwaters of the Yazoo River contributed to or caused much of the flooding that occurred in the Mississippi Delta region.
 In addition to the construction of levees along the Yazoo River, four flood control reservoirs were constructed in north Mississippi as part of the Yazoo Basin Headwater Project.
 Arkabutla Dam, the second of the dams to be built, was constructed in 1940 on the Coldwater River.

 In 1942, the U.S. Government moved the town of Coldwater and approximately 700 residents, at a cost of $250,000, to its present location 1 mi south of the original site.
 Today a monument dedicated to the old town of Coldwater, which was flooded and submerged by creation of the dam and reservoir, stands just west of the Coldwater exit off Interstate 55.
 A few remnants of the old town are visible, but a majority of the site remains underwater year round.

 When completed, the Yazoo Headwater Project will protect 1209000 acre of land against flooding and will partially protect another 303000 acre.
 Benefits of the Headwater Project are reduced flooding around the cities of Greenwood, Yazoo City, Belzoni, and other smaller communities within the Yazoo River Basin.
 It has led to increased agricultural and industrial productivity because more land is available for these purposes.
 As a result, the region's national and international markets for produce have greatly increased, and families have benefited from the growing job market.

 Fish

-The main fish that live in the lake are Largemouth bass, Smallmouth bass, Spotted bass, Blue catfish, Black crappie, White crappie, Bluegill, Green sunfish, Longear sunfish, Redear sunfish, Warmouth, White bass.
+The main fish that live in the lake are Largemouth bass, Channel catfish, Flathead catfish, Blue catfish, Black crappie, White crappie, Bluegill, Green sunfish, Longear sunfish, Redear sunfish, Warmouth, White bass.